Behaviour

 6. Muscle Atrophy (Wasting)

 If a dog is favouring one leg due to pain, the muscles on that limb will start to waste away from disuse.
 You might notice one thigh looks thinner than the other.
-This is a sign the problem has been present for some time, as the body adapts to the lameness.
+This is a sign the problem has been present for some time, as the body adapts to the lameness and loses some of the muscle support that helps protect the joints.

 7. Changes in Temperament or Behaviour